ScriptTrading/Basic-Package/README.md

 ##Download the package
 http://script-trading.com/en/agenatrader/

+##IMPORTANT
+###AgenaTrader version number
+These scripts are compiled against AT 1.9.0.563.

 ##Feedback
 If you have feedback on our AgenaScript Basic-Package please [create an issue on this page](https://github.com/ScriptTrading/Basic-Package/issues)